Proctoring for Online Students

 Options for Courses Using the Testing Center

 The proctoring options below are provided to instructors teaching online or hybrid courses and are using the Testing Center for proctored exams.
-If your instructor has registered their course with the Testing Center you will be provided information about the proctoring options available.
+If your instructor has registered their course with the Testing Center you will be provided information about the proctoring options available in your course.
 These options are available to online students who do not live in the City of Ames and are not available to online students who reside on campus or in the Ames community.

 Off-campus, In-person Proctoring